 This is the first article in a three-part series focussing on risk allocation in the New Zealand construction industry.
-The articles will be followed by a panel discussion on 10 October 2019 to debate the key topics.
-All of the panel members have contributed to the articles.
+You can read the

 The need for fair risk allocation in commercial construction contracts has become a hot topic.
 High-profile contractor insolvencies and financial losses – and an apparent inability to properly capitalise on the construction “bull market" – have led the construction industry to take a long, hard look at itself.